WHAT IS ON STAGE?

-Total number of students who participated in the discussions: 208
+Total number of students who have participated in OnStage/OnLine discussions: 522

-Of the students we visited, 87% had seen a play before, but no student had ever seen a Frank Theatre or a Mixed Blood Theatre play.
+Of the students we have visited, 90% had seen a play before, but only 7% had ever seen a Frank Theatre or a Mixed Blood Theatre play.

 When asked "when would you feel comfortable going to see a play",

 33% answered "Now... but if it was socially distant AND masks were required"